rsdoiel/antenna/journalism.md

 date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Nov.
+14 at 9:53 a.m..</em>
 A draft LAPD report Nov.
 5 found policing agencies failed to coordinate in response to the UCLA Palestine solidarity encampment.
-The report, written by then-Interim Chief of Police Dominic Choi, reviewed the role LAPD played in the police response to protests at UCLA between April 24 and May 7.

 <br>